-This BLOG On The Importance Of What FHA Lender Overlays Are For Home Buyers Was UPDATED On January 15, 2019
+This BLOG On The Importance Of What FHA Lender Overlays Are For Home Buyers Was UPDATED And PUBLISHED On July 21st, 2020

 FHA loans are one of the most popular mortgage loans and have very lenient mortgage lending guidelines.